edmarola/flask-recipe/README.md

-# Flask backend test solution by Eduardo Rodríguez
+# Flask recipe by Eduardo Rodríguez

 The purpose is create 6 services: Login, Logout, a CRUD + Tests and api documentation like swagger.